vishnuas22/MasterX/test_result.md

       - working: false
         agent: "testing"
         comment: "Unable to test the onboarding flow due to preview environment issues.
 The preview URL shows 'Preview Unavailable !!' message with 'Our Agent is resting after inactivity'.
 The frontend is running locally on port 3000, but the preview URL is not accessible."
+      - working: true
+        agent: "testing"
+        comment: "Successfully tested the onboarding flow with the updated preview URL.
+The 4-step onboarding process works correctly.
+User creation and session creation are working properly with the getUserByEmail workaround.
+No network errors observed during the process."

   - task: "Real-time Streaming Chat Interface"
     implemented: true